sparrowapp-dev/.github/README.md

 - **⚡ Fast & Lightweight**: Manage your APIs without the overhead.
 - **💡 Intuitive Interface**: Easy to navigate and use, even for first-time users.
-- **🔍 Real-Time Monitoring**: Keep an eye on your API performance with real-time metrics and logs.
+- **🔍 Unique Features**: Keep an eyes on the unique features customized to solve your issues.
 - **🛠️ Powerful Tools**: Test, debug, and manage your APIs all in one place.
 - **🛡️ Secure & Reliable**: Built with security in mind to ensure your APIs are safe and secure.

 ## 🔥 Sparrow Website

-See Sparrow in action by checking out our website here: [SparrowApp Live](https://sparrowapp.dev)
+See Sparrow in action by checking out our website here: [SparrowApp](https://sparrowapp.dev)

 ## 🏢 About Techdome Solutions Private Limited